-The success of the theory of high-$T_c$ superconductivity is determined by the dimensionless parameter \be \left|\ln\left( \frac{Q_h^\mathrm{(theor)}}{Q_h^\mathrm{(exp)}} \right) \right| \rightarrow 0, \ee which has to be as small as possible and obviously this is exactly the case with \Eqref{Qs}.
-Finally to conclude with the sign meaning, the lowering of the height of the pyramids leads to increasing of the hybridization of apex O$2p_z$ the plane Cu$4s$.
-This leads to a perturbative increase the energy of Cu$4s$ level and the lowering of the Cu$4s$ and Cu$3d$ hybridization.
-The intensity of \textit{s-d} interaction decreases and this finally leads to the critical temperature decrease.
+Finally, we discuss the sign meaning.
+The lowering of the height of the pyramids promotes an increase of the hybridization of the apex O$2p_z$ the plane Cu$4s$.
+This leads in turn to a perturbative increase of the energy of the Cu$4s$ level and lowering of the Cu$4s$ and Cu$3d$ hybridization.
+The intensity of the \textit{s-d} interaction decreases, and this finally leads to a critical temperature decrease.

-Scanned data for Josephson voltage $U_J(x,y)$ and apex oxygen distance $h(x,y)$ can be depicted in one plot: $I_JR_N$ in ordinate and pyramid height in abscissa.
-The professional experimental data processing requires only a linear regression and calculation of the parameters of the straight fit by a least squares line $\langle U_J\rangle(h)$.
-The slope of this line gives the important for the SJTM microscopy parameter \be Q_h^\mathrm{(exp)}\equiv\frac{\md\langle U_J\rangle}{\md h}. \ee
+Scanned data for the Josephson voltage $U_J(x,y)$ and the apex oxygen distance $h(x,y)$ can be depicted in one plot: $I_JR_N$ in ordinate and the pyramid height in the abscissa.
+Advanced experimental data processing requires only a linear regression and the calculation of the parameters of the straight fit by a least square line $\langle U_J\rangle(h)$.
+The slope of this line provides an important parameter \be Q_h^\mathrm{(exp)}\equiv\frac{\md\langle U_J\rangle}{\md h}. \ee for SJTM microscopy.